skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 with both sides taking such massive losses that nobody could really claim victory.
 There weren't enough people left to even begin the task of burying the dead, who were left to rot.
-At some point later folks came along and errected standing stones as a sort of halfhearted memorial / mass tombstone.
+At some point later folks came along and erected standing stones as a sort of halfhearted memorial / mass tombstone.
 The valley is quite cursed by now.

 If they had entered the valley they would have gotten trapped in the